1- What is the Veterans Affairs Canada Funeral and Burial Program?

 This decision falls under the jurisdiction of each cemetery.
 The cemetery may be contacted directly for an answer to this question.

-13- Can a Canadian Veteran who passes away outside of Canada apply for assistance under the Funeral and Burial Program of Veterans Affairs Canada?
+13- Can a Canadian Veteran who passes away outside of Canada apply for assistance under the Veterans Affairs Funeral and Burial Program?

 Benefits from the Funeral and Burial Program may be extended to both resident and non-resident Canadian Veterans who meet the financial and service-related criteria.